Change is on the Horizon for the Agency Business Model

 Let’s break down this definition further:

-The specific problem or need should be well-aligned with the agency’s core competencies—the reasons clients hire the firm.
+The specific problem or need should be well-aligned with the agency’s core competencies—the reasons clients hire the firm.“A specific audience”

 The agency’s delivery method should be proven and standardized, such as a repeatable framework and process, a baseline for scope and pricing options, known roles and responsibilities that will be assigned, and a predictable timeline.